Alberta CAEC Test

 Get Quickly Prepared To Pass The CAEC Test.

-To qualify for the CAEC in Alberta, you must:
+To qualify for the Alberta CAEC test, you must:

 • Be at least 18 years old (some 17-year-olds may qualify under specific conditions)